Germany in the Eurovision Song Contest 2004: Background

-The German national broadcaster, ARD, broadcasts the event within Germany and delegates the selection of the nation's entry to the regional broadcaster Norddeutscher Rundfunk (NDR).
-NDR confirmed that Germany would participate in the 2004 Eurovision Song Contest on 19 May 2003.
+As part of its duties as participating broadcaster, ARD organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 1996, ARD had delegated the participation in the contest to its member Norddeutscher Rundfunk (NDR).
+NDR confirmed its participation in the 2004 contest on 19 May 2003.
 Since 1996, NDR had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Germany.
-On 26 September 2003, the broadcaster also announced that they would organise a multi-artist national final in cooperation with private music channel VIVA to select the German entry, with the goal of finding songs that have international hit potential instead of those "which do not stand a chance to chart in Germany or abroad and which rather burdened the image of the Eurovision Song Contest in the past."
+On 26 September 2003, the broadcaster also announced that they would organise a multi-artist national final in cooperation with private music channel VIVA to select the entry, with the goal of finding songs that have international hit potential instead of those "which do not stand a chance to chart in Germany or abroad and which rather burdened the image of the Eurovision Song Contest in the past."

 Before Eurovision

 Germany 12 Points!

-Germany 12 Points! was the competition that selected Germany's entry for the Eurovision Song Contest 2004.
+Germany 12 Points! was the competition organised by NDR to select its entry for the Eurovision Song Contest 2004.
 The competition took place on 19 March 2004 at the Treptow Arena in Berlin, hosted by Sarah Kuttner and Jörg Pilawa.
 Ten acts competed during the show with the winner being selected through a public televote.
 The show was broadcast on Das Erste as well as online via the broadcaster's Eurovision Song Contest website eurovision.de.
-The national final was watched by 5.71 million viewers in Germany.
+The national final was watched by 5.71 million viewers in Germany with a market share of 18%.

 Competing entries

-Nine of the ten artists were nominated by representatives of VIVA from proposals received from record companies.
-Only artists that had released at least one professional music video on VIVA were eligible to compete.
-The nine participating acts were announced starting from 12 January 2004 during the VIVA programme Euroclash and Max Mutzke was announced as the tenth act on 2 March 2004 following his victory at the ProSieben talent show SSDSGPS as well as his success in the German Top 40 singles charts during early 2004.
+Eight acts were selected by a panel consisting of representatives of the music channel VIVA from proposals received by NDR from record companies.
+The eight competing artists were announced between 25 November 2003 and 21 January 2004, and each of the artists were required to submit a professional music video for their entry to be presented on the VIVA programme Euroclash starting from 12 January 2004.
+An additional two acts were later selected by NDR as wildcards due to their top 40 placement in the German singles charts in early 2004: Max Mutzke (winner of the talent show SSDSGPS) and Tina Frank.
+Singer Masha was originally announced to have been awarded a wildcard for the competition, but she ultimately did not participate as her entry "Right Here" failed to enter the top 40 of the German singles charts before the show.